How To Find Domain Interval Notation

 1. Identify Potential Restrictions: The first step is to identify any operations that might lead to domain restrictions.
 Common culprits include:

-• Division by zero: Ensure that the denominator of any fraction is not equal to zero.
+• Division by zero: make sure the denominator of any fraction is not equal to zero.
 Example: For the function f(x) = 1/(x - 2), x cannot be 2.

-• Square roots (or any even root) of negative numbers: Ensure that the expression under the radical is non-negative (greater than or equal to zero).
+• Square roots (or any even root) of negative numbers: see to it that the expression under the radical is non-negative (greater than or equal to zero).
 Example: For the function g(x) = √(x + 3), x + 3 ≥ 0, which means x ≥ -3.

 • Inverse trigonometric functions: Be aware of the restricted ranges of inverse trigonometric functions like arcsin(x) and arccos(x).
 The domain of arcsin(x) and arccos(x) is [-1, 1].